simpleanilcha/simpleanilcha/README.md

 I am Frontend Web Developer.

 - 🔭 I’m currently working on ... some cool projects.
 - 🌱 I’m currently learning ...
-JavaScript, Vue.js.
+JavaScript, Vue.js and Node.js
 - 👯 I’m looking to collaborate on ... side projects.
 - 📫 How to reach me: ... simpleanilcha@gmail.com